Backblaze B2 Vs Wasabi: Top Four Comparisons in 2023

 We evaluate two metrics when we use or recommend a new storage platform.
 These are data availability and data durability, and they are very different.

-Refers to your data. i.e., will it always be there, even if the system is unavailable?
+Data availability refers to your data. i.e., will it always be there, even if the system is unavailable?
 You want your data to be safe following a system outage.
-If a system is unavailable, it should never compromise the integrity of the data it uses.
+If a system is unavailable, it should always maintain the integrity of the data it manages.

 Inside every storage system are hard disks, and these will fail.
-This failure is no reason for a loss of data.
+This failure is no reason for a loss of data though.
 A fundamental concept to overcome data loss is storing multiple copies of data on three devices with a location.

 Servers will run a version of RAID that will continue operating and maintaining data integrity if one disk fails.